 There are two kinds of Herpes simplex virus where both varieties can attack the skin and mucous membranes all over the body.
 HSV-1, the most common form of herpes, is usually limited to the mouth and lips.
 HSV-2 is mainly found on the genitals and has a greater tendency to return.

 Approximately 80 per cent of the adult population have antibodies to HSV-1 in their blood.
 Approximately 25 percent have antibodies to HSV-2.

 Shingles (herpes zoster) is a painful rash caused by the varicella Zostervirus, which also causes chickenpox.
 Shingles occurs when the chickenpox virus is reactivated, usually many years after the original infection.

 Shingles can be transmitted by direct contact with the wound fluid from the blisters, and then gives chickenpox in them (usually children) who have not yet had infection with chickenpox.

 What is Acyclovir?

-Aciclovir is a medicine used to treat viral infections.
+Acyclovir is a medicine used to treat viral infections.

 The drug is used in the treatment of infections with herpes simplex virus on the skin and mucous membranes, such as lips and genitals, or in the eyes.
 Acyclovir may in some cases be used preventively against herpes simplex.
-Aciclovir can also be used for the treatment of shingles and chickenpox.
+Acyclovir can also be used for the treatment of shingles and chickenpox.
 For the best results it should be taken within 3 days.

 Molluscum contagiosum are harmless small round, firm, painless bumps ranging in size from a pinhead to a pencil eraser on the skin caused by a viral infection of the skin’s outermost layer.
 They are usually 2 – 5 mm in diameter and have a small pit in the middle.
 It can form everything from a single mollusk to very many and they usually disappear by themselves after six to twelve months.